Grow Website Traffic

 Once you understand the concept and method of schema markup, you can boost your website ranking in the search engine result pages.

-D. Add tags to your blog and social media posts.
+iv.
+Add tags to your blog and social media posts.
 Attach appropriate categories and tags to your posts so people can find them.
 But be careful not to use too many tags.
 It is suggested to use less than 15 tags (or categories or both) is a good number.
 Also, make sure your site is well-indexed by search engines by using keywords in your site’s tagline, in your website content, and tags.

 If links to your content do not show an image, title or description when you publish them on social media sites such as Linkedin, Twitter, or Facebook, you can easily fix it by adding necessary tags into your document’s HTML codes.
 Add the appropriate tags so that they link back to your content and show the right image in any status update.

-E. Join relevant online communities and actively participate in conversations around the industry.
+v.
+Join relevant online communities and actively participate in conversations around the industry.
 Online communities are an ocean of potential leads and customers.
 However, simply creating a profile and posting generic content is not going to get you a tidal wave of traffic.

 The first step to achieving your goal would be to find the right kind of forums and online communities.
 While registering on your chosen forums, use your brand name or your website name as your username.
 This is an important tip because people are going to be seeing your username and associating your content on the forum with your brand.

 Another important thing is your signature.
-Your signature on a forum or online community is important because that is medium for you to drive traffic to your website.
+Your signature on a forum or online community is important because that is a medium for you to drive traffic to your website.
 Most of such platforms have quick links for you to edit signatures.
 In your signature, you just have to add some call to action to direct traffic to your website.